bcgov/mds/functional-tests/README.md

 - Data clean up FAILS:

 This often occurs when a new table is added to the database and the clean up script attempts to delete a linked table.
 Often running the test on a clean database will work.
 Though sometimes the data_deletion.sql script will have to be modified to delete dependancies before proceeding.

 - The login test fails locally:

-If you've never managed to run the functional tests locally before, make certain your .env file matches the .env example.
+If you've never managed to run the functional tests locally before, confirm that your .env file matches the .env example.
 You will need to get the password from openshift secrets.

 - Data clean up fails with an error like `org.postgresql.util.PSQLException: FATAL: role "mds" does not exist`:

 You may be running postgres locally for a different project.
-Make certain to stop that process, then run `make database` in the project root.
+You should stop that process and then run `make database` in the project root.